Connect with us

 The signature Chevy bowtie emblem of the Chevloret company was unveiled in 1913 and there are many theories concerning the origin of the logo or symbol.

-From co-founder William C. Durant’s hotel wallpaper theory to his daughter’s doodles designs theory, here are the popular folktales about Chevy bowtie logo.
+From co-founder William C. Durant’s hotel wallpaper theory to his daughter’s doodles designs theory, here are the popular folktales about the Chevy bowtie logo.

 The Paris Theory

-It is widely believed that Chevy bowtie emblem was inspired by the wallpaper of a hotel that hosted Durant during his trip to Paris, France.
+It is widely believed that the Chevy bowtie emblem was inspired by the wallpaper of a hotel that hosted Durant during his trip to Paris, France.

 The Daughter’s Theory

-Durant’s daughter, Margery, had her own version of the Chevrolet symbol history.
+Durant’s daughter, Margery, had her version of the Chevrolet symbol history.
 She wrote in her memoirs that the logo originated from her family’s kitchen.

-According Margery, Durant often sketched designs at the dinner table and one day he stumbled on a design that became the signature Chevy bowtie emblem.
+According to Margery, Durant often sketched designs at the dinner table and one day he stumbled on a design that became the signature Chevy bowtie emblem.

 “I think it was between the soup and the fried chicken one night that he sketched out the design that is used on the Chevrolet car to this day,” she says in a book entitled, My Father.